tomsouza4/Teia-Multi-Port-TCP-Server-with-Port-Monitoring-and-Client/README.md

 ## Purpose

-This project consists of multiple Python scripts that implement network communication functionalities, including:

-- Port Status Checking: Scripts for checking the availability of specified ports on a host.
-- Threaded Servers: Server scripts that handle client connections concurrently using threading.
+This project provides a flexible TCP server implementation capable of listening on multiple ports simultaneously, as well as a client for checking port connectivity and server responses.
+It leverages Python's socket and threading libraries to handle concurrent connections efficiently.

 ## Files
 - Teia_Client.py: Client script for checking port status.